Denis535/CleanArchitectureGameFramework/Packages/com.colorful-project-window/Readme.md

 Just install this package.

 # Setup
-You can change colors in 'Preferences/Colorful Project Window'.
+You can setup colors in 'Preferences/Colorful Project Window'.